 Symbolism

-The sower in the parable is Jesus and, by extension, all converted Christians.
-All those already called are charged with using whatever talents and spiritual gifts they possess to serve and to preach the gospel.
+The Sower in the parable is Jesus, and, by extension, all converted Christians.
+All those who are believers are charged with serving and preaching the gospel using whatever talents and spiritual gifts they possess.
 The seed is the gospel message.

 Never Had a Chance